 The pingers are Benthos ALP-365.
 The Benthos ALP-365 is user selectable from 25 to 40 kHz in 0.5 kHz increments.
-They are only set to an integer frequency (25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39 or 40) and are set to the maximum power.
 The pingers in each section use the same frequency.

 For example, the two pingers in section A both have the same frequency, and the two pingers in section

 B both have the same frequency (but different from section A).
-There are four different frequencies used, one for each section, and only one pinger in each section is active at a time.
+There are four different frequencies used, one for each section, and only one pinger in each section are active at a time.
 The ping for each section is deconflicted with the pings in other sections such that only one pinger pings at a time.
-As shown in Figure 11, the frequencies for the sections are:
+The frequencies for the sections are:

-B - 40kHz
+- B - 40kHz

-• C - 25kHz
+- C - 25kHz

-D - 35kHz
+- D 35kHz

-Figure 3: Pinger timer for the four sections
+Figure 15: Pinger timer for the four sections